Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 And it makes your life seamless, especially when they have good relationships with your property managers as well.
 Right.

-So I make sure that my property managers are bringing those inspectors donuts, coffee,
+So I make sure that my property managers are bringing those inspectors, donuts, coffee,

-And you know, you want to make sure you have a good, established relationship with the housing authority, it'll make your life a lot easier and more profitable.
+You know, they go back and report to you know each individual caseworker and you know we treat them well and you know you want to make sure you have a good established relationship with the housing authority it'll make your life a lot easier and more profitable

 Sold it.
 This was the craziest thing ever.